Todd-Werelius/grunt-ensure/README.md

 ## grunt-ensure v0.1

->Validates that production files have associated best practice files which typically include Unit Tests, Documentation etc. beta features also include the ability to process templates that can update and create test runners and js tests skeletons for QUnit, JUnit, and Jasmine
+>Validates that production files have associated best practice files which typically include Unit Tests, Documentation etc.
+A Alpha feature includes the ability to process templates that can update and create test runners, and create js tests skeletons for QUnit, JUnit, and Jasmine

 ## Installation